 Banana bread is one of my favourite things to snack on.
-When I went to Australia a few years back they had it everywhere – I used to buy it all the time from 7/11 (which is why I never lost weight while I was travelling).
+When I went to Australia a few years back they sold it everywhere – I used to buy it all the time from 7/11.
 This morning I was in the mood to bake so I decided to whip up some banana bread of my own!

 This recipe is super easy and is the perfect way to use up overly ripe bananas.
 Happy baking!

 - 225 g Self-Raising Flour

 - Fillings of your choice (I never measure these; just chuck in a healthy handful!)

 - Pre-heat your oven to 180° and line a loaf tin with baking paper